 Secured a seat in one of the best architecture colleges?
-Then congratulations are in order for you.
+Then congratulations are for you.

 Maths, science, logistics, arts, and finally designing – if you’re studying architecture, you must be knowing how tough it is.
 But, despite how challenging it might appear to obtain that degree, architecture is fun.
 If you’ve decided to pursue a career in it, you will have to stay pretty dedicated and committed to it.

-Like other fields, college and universities (and, of course, studio) are the only places where you can specialize in architecture.
+Like other fields, colleges and universities (and, of course, studios) are the only places where you can specialize in architecture.
 Of course, there isn’t any other way to do it.

 When you’re following the path of such a rewarding career, we’re sure you just don’t want to obtain the degree.
 You might even want to excel in your field.
 That’s why we’ve put together lots of tips, ideas, and thoughts to help you excel in your architecture studies.